-Article 1.4 - the authority to examine, the appointment of examiners
+Article 1.4 - The authority to examine, the appointment of examiners, Examination Manual

-- 1. For the purpose of conducting examinations and establishing the results thereof, the Examination Board appoints the examiners in compliance with the following rules: - a) At the start of the Academic Year the Examination Board appoints the examiners for the duration of that year; - b) Tenured and tenure track RSM academic staff (assistant professors, associate professors, endowed and full professors) as well as tenured RSM lecturers will be appointed as examiner for the teaching within their discipline (category 1 examiners); - C) At the request of the Department, other members of the RSM academic personnel (e.g. untenured lecturers, researchers, PhD-candidates) may be appointed as an examiner for a specific course (e.g. thesis trajectory) (category 2 examiners); - d) At the request of the Department, a former member of the RSM academic staff or a (former) member of academic staff of another School of the EUR or any other research university may be temporarily appointed as an examiner for a specific course (e.g. thesis trajectory).
+- 1. For the purpose of conducting examinations and establishing the results thereof, the Examination Board appoints the examiners in compliance with the following rules: - a) At the start of the Academic Year the Examination Board appoints the examiners for the duration of that year; - Tenured and tenure track RSM academic staff (assistant professors, associate professors, endowed and full professors) as well as tenured RSM lecturers will be appointed as examiner for the teaching within their discipline (category 1 examiners); - C) At the request of the Department, other members of the RSM academic personnel (e.g. untenured lecturers, researchers, PhD-candidates) may be appointed as an examiner for a specific course (e.g. thesis trajectory) (category 2 examiners); - d) At the request of the Department, a former member of the RSM academic staff or a (former) member of academic staff of another School of the EUR or any other research university may be temporarily appointed as an examiner for a specific course (e.g. thesis trajectory).
 This person must meet the following requirements: a completed PhD, or a university master's degree with demonstrable extensive experience in performing scientific research.
 Furthermore, at least a hospitality agreement is required (category 3 examiners); - e) A UTQ (University Teaching Qualification, in Dutch BKO) or equivalent is preferable; - f) An examiner who is appointed for the first time shall be mentored by an experienced examiner from the relevant Department. - 2.
 In case of special circumstances, the Examination Board may grant exceptions to the above rules. - 3.
 The examiners provide the Examination Board the information requested. - 4.
 All appointed examiners shall be registered in the RSM's Examiners Register. - 5.
-The Examination Board can suspend or withdraw the appointment as examiner if the person concerned persistently fails to comply with the applicable examination regulations or to deliver examinations that meet the minimum quality standards.
-The Examination Board will not do so until the person concerned in all fairness has had a chance to conform to the relevant rules.
+The Examination Board can suspend or withdraw the appointment as examiner if the person concerned persistently fails to comply with the applicable examination regulations or fails to deliver examinations that meet the minimum quality standards.
+The Examination Board will not do so until the person concerned in all fairness has had a chance to conform to the relevant rules. - The examiners shall comply with the binding rules the Examination Board has set regarding examinations.
+These rules shall be included in the Examination Manual.

-Article 1.5 - the criteria
+Article 1.5 - The criteria